Feel the Beat (film): Plot

 In the mini’s 6-and-under category, the two youngest dancers, June and Michelle, are struck with stage fright.
 Dicky, who has memorized all the girl's choreography while they practiced, runs out and starts to dance.
 June and Michelle recover, and they all dance together.
 Dicky now trains with the dance troupe.

 After passing state finals, April calls her NYC friend Deco to help make costumes.
 One day, as the small dancers are rehearsing a lift in the barn, April calls on Sarah and R.J., the football player whom Sarah has a crush and she wants to impress, to demonstrate.
-When R.J. lifts her, her silicone bra cup falls on the floor, and she runs off, embarrassed and crying.
+When he lifts her, her silicone bra cup falls on the floor, and she runs off, embarrassed and crying.
 April finds her in the field and comforts her.

 The dancers' families raise the money to send the team to Atlantic City for the finals.
 April reconnects with Nick's younger sister Sarah, who had felt abandoned when her mother died and April moved to New York.
 Once in Atlantic City, after a performance, Welly Wong is so impressed with April he offers her the lead in his new show on the spot.
-April and Welly leave the competition immediately for rehearsal in NYC, devastating the team.
+She and Welly leave the competition immediately for rehearsal in NYC, devastating the team, especially Sarah.

 The next day, April realizes her mistake and abandons the rehearsal, proclaiming to Welly that she must honor her commitment to New Hope.
 She calls Deco again to drive her back to Atlantic City just in time to encourage the team before the performance.
 After reconciling with her dancers, April and Nick kiss, and Welly keeps her on despite leaving rehearsal.

 April performs in Welly Wong's show in NYC and continues teaching her dance class in Wisconsin via video chat.
 On opening night, Welly surprises April by bringing the New Hope team over for a dance party.
 Everyone dances in the street, and Ruth Zimmer drives by momentarily, appalled.

 Cast

-Release

-Feel the Beat was released on June 19, 2020.